(Disclosure: Some of the links below may be affiliate links)

 I wish I had access to vested benefits accounts so that I could invest with valuepension instead of investing in my bad second pillar.

-And here is great news for Switzerland: finpension is planning to offer a third pillar account!
-Their third pillar will use the same philosophy as yourpension.
-And this should come in 2020 and with a mobile application to reach more people.
+And here is great news for Switzerland: finpension also offers the best third pillar of Switzerland.
+Their third pillar uses the same philosophy as yourpension.
+And it comes with a mobile application and a web application.
 I think this is great to have more options for good third pillars.
-A new great third pillar should help get the third pillar industry moving.

 If you still have questions regarding valuepension, let me know in the comments below!